peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

 A secure delegation to nowhere MAY be provisioned in the global DNS namespace if the child zone exists in another namespace and the keys used for signing in the child zone are known to the administrator of the parent zone.
-In the case where different child zones are known to exist in separately-administered namespace, a secure delegation MUST NOT be provisioned in the global DNS namespace.
+In the case where different child zones are known to exist in multiple, separately-administered namespaces, a secure delegation MUST NOT be used.

-A delegation to nowhere MAY be provisioned in any zone in the global DNS namespace.
+A delegation to nowhere MAY be provisioned in any zone.

+The use of a delegation to nowhere in this document is described for DNS resource records, queries and responses using the IN class only.

 # Examples